damienaicheh/PipelinesFundamentals/hol/02-staged-deployments.md

 ## Chaining pipelines steps and conditional execution

-Now update the pipeline file to have 3 stages :
+Update the pipeline file to include three stages:

-  - Tests: runs on `ubuntu-latest` in parallel of the `Build` one.
-This one will have 2 jobs one to simulate `Unit tests` and another one for `UI tests`.
+1. **Tests**: Runs on `ubuntu-latest` in parallel with the `Build` stage.
+This stage includes two jobs:
+    - One for simulating `Unit tests`
+    - Another for `UI tests`

-  - Build: Update the job to wrap it inside a stage and make sure it runs in parallel of the Tests stage.
+2. **Build**: Wrap the existing job inside a stage and ensure it runs in parallel with the `Tests` stage.

-  - Production: runs on `ubuntu-latest` after `Tests` and `Build`.
-Deploys to the environment `Production` only if this was selected as the input parameter.
-To simulate deployment, the job will execute 3 steps.
-Each step with writes `Step x deploying...` to the pipeline log and sleeps for 10 seconds.
+3. **Production**: Runs on `ubuntu-latest` after the `Tests` and `Build` stages.
+Deploys to the `Production` environment only if selected as the input parameter.
+To simulate deployment, the job will execute three steps, each logging `Step x deploying...` to the pipeline log and pausing for 10 seconds.

 <details>
 <summary>Solution</summary>